xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

     indicator "Shift Lock" { ... }

-This statement specifies the behavior and binding of the LED (AKA [indicator]) with the given name ("Shift Lock" above).
+This statement specifies the behavior and binding of the LED (AKA [indicator]) with the given name (“Shift Lock” above).
 The name should have been declared previously in the `xkb_keycodes` section (see [LED name][indicator name] statement), and given an index there.
-If it wasn't, it is created with the next free index.
+If it wasn’t, it is created with the next free index.

 The body of the statement describes the conditions of the keyboard state which will cause the LED to be lit.
 It may include the following